pivoshenko/poetry-plugin-dotenv/README.md

 - Supports templates, interpolating variables using POSIX variable expansions
 - Fully type safe
 - Supports multiple configuration sources
+- Supports configuration auto-completion and validation in IDEs such as Visual Studio Code or PyCharm (part of [JSON Schema Store](https://www.schemastore.org/json/))
 - 100% test coverage and "A" grade for maintainability

 ## Installation